linden2015/tilialog/README.md

 * Display time spent in 'minutes' and 'hours and minutes'
 * Calculate total time spent
 * Make calculations in real-time.
+* Autosave so that it can be safely used for live logging

 ## License